Bedari

-Bedari is a Pakistani Urdu black and white film which was released in 1956.
+Bedari is a Pakistani Urdu-language black-and-white film released in 1956.

+The film was premiered at Regent cinema, Lahore.
+It was the first film of Rattan Kumar in Pakistan, after he moved from India with his family.
+Bedari was commercially successful primarily due to its songs.

-This film had an identical plot and the songs like Indian film Jagriti (1954), with replacement of some words, and music was taken directly from Jagritias well.
-Actor Rattan Kumar (Syed Nazir Ali), who had moved from India to Pakistan with his family, played a lead role in this film.
-When 'Bedari' was released in Pakistan in 1956, it made fabulous business in the first few weeks of exhibition.
-However, when it was discovered by the Pakistani cinemagoers that they were watching a plagiarized film, there was a mass uproar that caused public demonstrations against exhibition of the plagiarized film.
-The Censor Board of Pakistan immediately put a ban on this film.
+Bedari was a plagiarized version of Ratan Kumar's Indian film Jagriti (1954), with replacement of some words, and music was taken directly from Jagriti as well.
+Upon its release in 1956, it grossed well in its first few weeks.
+However, on the discovery of plagiarism by the cinemagoers, there was a mass uproar that caused public demonstrations against the exhibition of the film.
+The Censor Board of Pakistan immediately put a ban on the film.